mvrdevelopment/spec/mvr-spec.md

 ## Node Definition: UserData

+### General

 This node contains a collection of user data nodes defined and used by provider applications if required.
 User data should not be expected to be preserved in the workflow of multiple applications importing and exporting the data.
+The defined UserData Node Children are specified in Table 4.

 Node name: `UserData`